Opselon/ForexTradingBot/ReadMe.md

 3.  **Commit your changes** following [conventional commit guidelines](https://www.conventionalcommits.org/en/v1.0.0/) (e.g., `feat: add new signal type`, `fix: resolve issue with RSS parsing`).
 4.  **Push your branch** and **open a Pull Request**.

-Please review our `CONTRIBUTING.md` file (to be created soon!) for more detailed guidelines and coding standards.
+Please review our `CONTRIBUTING.md` file (to be created soon, stay tuned!) for more detailed guidelines and coding standards.

 ---